Big, bigger, Phuket

 If you only visit one temple in Phuket, we highly recommend Wat Chalong, also formally known as Wat Chaiyathararam.

-The temple complex features many stunning buildings, several of which you can enter and explore (but remember to leave your shoes outside).
+The temple complex features many beautiful buildings, several of which you can enter and explore (but remember to leave your shoes outside).

 The 60-metre-high pagoda is the standout feature, not least because of its unique architecture.
 We haven’t seen anything else quite like it in Thailand.